github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

 CodeQL packs for custom queries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A custom QL pack for queries must include a ``qlpack.yml`` file at the pack root, containing ``name``, ``version``, and ``dependencies`` properties.
+A custom CodeQL pack for queries must include a ``qlpack.yml`` file at the pack root, containing ``name``, ``version``, and ``dependencies`` properties.
 If the pack contains query suites, you can use the ``suites`` property to define their location.
 Query suites defined here are called "well-known" suites, and can be used on the command line by referring to their name only, rather than their full path.
 For more information about query suites, see ":doc:`Creating CodeQL query suites <creating-codeql-query-suites>`."

-For example, a ``qlpack.yml`` file for a QL pack featuring custom C++ queries
+For example, a ``qlpack.yml`` file for a CodeQL pack featuring custom C++ queries
 and libraries may contain:

 .. code-block:: yaml